BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/soa.md

 ### Ventunax

-One of your range dps will get targeted by Dark Stride and this will apply a hard ticking debuff for 15 seconds, make sure to rotate Blessing of Sacrifice, Aura Mastery and Blessing of Protection whenever your dps doesn't have a defensive and when you're not inside Avenging Wrath.
+One of your range dps will get targeted by Dark Stride and this will apply a hard ticking debuff for 15 seconds, make sure to rotate Blessing of Sacrifice, Aura Mastery and Blessing of Protection whenever your dps doesn't have a defensive available and when you're not inside Avenging Wrath or Holy Avenger.

 <a>
     <img src="/assets/img/dungeons/oryphrion.png" class="dungeon_boss"/>